joinpursuit/Pursuit-Core-Web/react/props_and_component_structure/README.md

 Why is this important?
 Well, let's go back to our Amazon example.
 Product items can show up on the homepage, on search index pages, **or** as a recommended/related item on a product page.
 If we simply have `Home`, `Search` and `Product` components that handle all rendering, we'll have to re-write the same JSX to render the same product previews.
 Much easier and more efficient to make a `ProductItem` or `ProductThumbnail` component and use it across all of these pages.
 So, the top-level pages handle their data, but they all feed into the same child components.

-Additionally, if we have a parent component that does a single AJAX request and passes the result down as props to several different components, as we saw above, we can avoid a situation where each separate component fires an AJAX request, which would be taxing to our backend server or remote API.
+Additionally, if we have a parent component that does a single API request and passes the result down as props to several different components, as we saw above, we can avoid a situation where each separate component fires an AJAX request, which would be taxing to our backend server or remote API.

 Finally, it keeps us organized and it keeps our app consistent.
 The higher up in our component structure we can store state, and the more components share the same state, the more consistently we present information to the user, and the less we have to update the same information in different places.